 We stand ready to serve the community's owners and tenants of single and multi-family rental housing in Prince George's County, Maryland, in particular, College Park.
 Our goal is to promote safe off-campus housing with an appealing location and value to tenants.
 We attempt to bring all rental housing to a higher standard of maintenance and management.

-Calling All College Park Landlords!
+College Park Landlords!

 Plastic bags of any sort are FORBIDDEN in the recycling bins in College Park according to City and Prince George's County Law.

 B. Certified Landlords are recognized with a certificate suitable for display, indicating that they operate within a high standard.
 This is a clear way to demonstrate that one is a professional landlord to prospective tenants, their parents, the City, community and University.